Effect of initial microstructure on its evolution and $\alpha \rightarrow \omega$ phase transition in Zr under hydrostatic loading: Experimental Methods

-\paragraph{Characterization of initial microstructure} To characterize initial microstructure of each sample set, Vickers hardness measurements were carried out on the small pieces and x-ray diffraction (XRD) measurements were carried out on the powdered sample in each sample set.
-As shown in Fig. \ref{fig:hardness2}, Vickers hardness drastically reduces above $400^\circ C$ annealing temperature and reaches a lowest hardness at annealing temperature above $600^\circ C$.
+To characterize the initial microstructure of each sample set, Vickers hardness measurements were carried out on the small pieces, and XRD measurements were carried out on the powdered sample in each sample set.
+As shown in Fig. \ref{fig:hardness2}, Vickers hardness drastically reduces above $400^\circ C$ annealing temperature and reaches the lowest hardness at annealing temperature above $600^\circ C$.

 The XRD measurements were carried out on the powdered Zr samples from each sample set using monochromatic X-rays of wavelength $0.3093\AA$ at the bending magnet beamline 16-BM-D at Advanced Photon Source at Argonne National Laboratory, USA.
-The measurements were carried out in transmission geometry using a focused X-ray beam of size $\sim 7 \mu m \times 6 \mu m$.
-Two-dimensional diffraction images were collected at Perkin Elmer flat panel detector and were coverted to one-dimensional diffraction pattern using FIT2D software \cite{fit2d1,fit2d2} and subsequently analyzed using GSAS-II \cite{gsas2} and MAUD \cite{MAUD} softwares.
-For sample-detector distance calibration and deconvolution of instrumental broadening, XRD data was recorded on NIST standard $CeO_2$ sample.
-Details of microstructural analysis using XRD and estimation of dislocation density is described in \ref{microstructureanalysis}.
-As shown in Fig. \ref{fig:xrdchar}, the average crystalline domain size increases from $\sim60 nm$ to a saturated value of $\sim300 nm$ at annealing temperatures above $400^\circ C$.
-Average microstrain reduces nearly by an order of magnitude from 0.0031 for cold-rolled sample to 0.00049 for annealed sample at $600^\circ C$.
+The measurements were carried out in transmission geometry using a focused X-ray beam of size $\sim 7\, \mu m \times 6\, \mu m$.
+Two-dimensional diffraction images were collected at Perkin Elmer flat panel detector and were converted to one-dimensional diffraction pattern using FIT2D software \cite{fit2d1,fit2d2} and subsequently analyzed using GSAS-II \cite{gsas2} and MAUD \cite{MAUD} software.
+For sample-detector distance calibration and deconvolution of instrumental broadening, XRD data was recorded on the NIST standard $CeO_2$ sample.

+X-ray diffraction patterns of cold rolled and annealed samples are shown in Fig. \ref{fig:ambientstack}.
+The samples annealed to $400^\circ C$ and $500^\circ C$ exhibit some impurity peaks after annealing.
+These diffraction patterns were analyzed to estimate the average crystalline domain size, microstrain, and dislocation density for each sample.
+Details of microstructural analysis using XRD and estimation of dislocation density are described in Appendix \ref{microstructureanalysis}.
+As shown in Fig. \ref{fig:xrdchar}, the average crystalline domain size increases from $\sim60\, nm$ to a saturated value of $\sim300\, nm$ at annealing temperatures above $400^\circ C$.
+The average microstrain reduces nearly by an order of magnitude from 0.0031 for the cold-rolled sample to 0.00049 for the annealed sample at $600^\circ C$.
 Estimated dislocation density also reduces from $\sim 6\times 10^{14}$ $lines/m^2$ to $\sim 1.7\times 10^{13}$ $lines/m^2$.